 +++++++++++++++++++++++++++

-Natalie Loveless (University of California, Santa Cruz) presented her written work titled Participatory Dissent and the Fine Arts PhD and I swear to you my NERDA friends, though she calls herself Loveless she is very far from it.
+Natalie Loveless (University of California, Santa Cruz) presented her written work titled Participatory Dissent and the Fine Arts PhD and I swear to you my NERDA friends, though her name is Loveless, she is more like love-full.
 The passion this woman has for the discourse around institutionalized artistic practice has gotten me to start seriously considering the possibilities of a much different future for artists in the United States... a very bright future.

 Where to start?
 Well first of all, Loveless began the presentation of her paper with a call to action.
 Her first slide was a quote from one of my deeper and more potent influences in artistic practice...